-- 1. The Holding Company of Zuari Cement Limited (ZCL), namely, Ciments Francais S.A. was merged with Italcementi S.P.A. (which is also part of Heidelberg Group).
-The aforesaid merger became effective from 30.11.2022.
-Accordingly, Italcementi S.P.A. replaced Ciments Francais S.A. as the promoter shareholder and Holding Company of ZCL and that correspondingly Heidelberg Materials (formerly known as Heidelberg Cement AG) shall continue to be the ultimate Holding Company of ZCL. - 2.
-There were no instances of following during the audit period: - > Public/ Rights/ Preferential issue of shares/ Debentures/ Sweat equity. - Buy-Back of securities. - ➤ Merger/ Amalgamation/ Reconstruction. - > Foreign Technical Collaborations. - Major decision by Members in pursuance to Section 180 of Act. - 3.
+- 1. There were no instances of following during the audit period: - > Public/ Rights/ Preferential issue of shares/ Debentures/ Sweat equity. - Merger/ Amalgamation/ Reconstruction. - > Foreign Technical Collaborations. - Major decision by Members in pursuance to Section 180 of Act. - 2.
 There were no other specific events / actions in pursuance of the above referred laws, rules, regulations, guidelines, etc., having a major bearing on the affairs of the Company.